stormpath/stormpath-documentation/source/saml_idp_guides.rst

 We will now input these values into the Identity Provider.

-Step 3: Configure Your Service Provider in Your IdP
+Step 4: Configure Your Service Provider in Your IdP
 ---------------------------------------------------

 #.
 Back in your App's "General" tab, find the "SAML Settings" section and click **Edit**.

 #.
 From the "General Settings" page click **Next**.

 #.
+You will now be on the "Configure SAML" page.
 Copy your Directory's "Assertion Consumer Service URL" into the "Single sign on URL" field, replacing the dummy value.

 #.
 Copy the "Entity ID" URN into the "Audience URI (SP Entity ID)", also replacing the dummy value.

-Step 4: Configure Your Application in Stormpath
+Step 5: Configure Your Application in Stormpath
 -----------------------------------------------

 We will now complete the final steps in the Stormpath Admin Console: adding one or more Callback URIs to the Application, and mapping your SAML Directory to your Application.